sudb92/SPS-FP-SABRE-2019/README.md

 ### How to adapt this framework to a brand new run
 * Generate a suitable channel map for digitizer channels, as etc/SUITABLENAME_channel_map.txt.
 * Generate a suitable gain-match file for SABRE channels, as etc/SUITABLENAME_gainmatch.txt.
 The filename in 1 and 2 must reflect in preprocess.h and eventbuild.h.
 Follow the format in etc/Feb2020_gainmatch.txt and etc/Feb2020_channel_map.txt
 * Edit preprocess.h to reflect a suitable time offset to add to Scint/SABRE channels, typically 1us, expressed as 1e6ps.
 Also set a suitable BASKET_SIZE in this file to use more/less RAM as needed within reason to optimize processing speed.
+Use as much as needed to run the fastest without jamming up RAM needed by the rest of the system.
 * Edit eventbuild.h to include all necessary runtime parameters and the coincidence window
 * Comment out the plotter() function call in processRun.C for now, and run 'make'
 * Run ./processRun.sh XXX for a suitable test-run XXX to generate sample builtTree_XXX.root